Court Affirms Suspension of Sowore, Fabiyi from AAC - THISDAYLIVE

 Alex Enumah in Abuja

-Justice Inyang Ekwo of the Federal High Court, Abuja has affirmed the suspension of the candidate of the African Action Congress (AAC) in the February 23 presidential election, Omoyele Sowore, and Malcom Fagbiyi from the AAC.
+Justice Inyang Ekwo of the Federal High Court, Abuja, on Friday affirmed the suspension of the candidate of the African Action Congress (AAC) in the February 23 presidential election, Omoyele Sowore and another member of the party, Malcom Fagbiyi from the AAC.

 The National Executive Committee (NEC) of the AAC had in March suspended Sowore and Fabiyi for a period of six months over allegations of corruption and misappropriation.